RavenGrappling/RavenGrappling.github.io/faq.md

       <div id="faq-about-body-1" class="accordion-collapse collapse" aria-labelledby="faq-about-header-1" data-bs-parent="#faq-about">
         <div class="accordion-body">
           <p>
-            BJJ is one of the best martial arts for self-defence, because it teaches you how to overcome bigger and stronger opponents using techniques that actually work!
+            BJJ is one of the only martial arts to be proven to be effective in real-life situations, because it teaches how to overcome bigger and stronger opponents using techniques that actually work!
           </p>
           <p>
-            Also, unlike other martial arts, BJJ does not encourage escalation of force/violence, unless it is absolutely necessary.
-Instead, you learn how to keep yourself safe, while being in control of the situation.
+          It's also perfect fit for women, children and anyone else looking to start their martial arts journey, as classes are always aimed at providing an engaging, safe, and welcoming atmosphere.
           </p>
         </div>
       </div>